joncaudill/InfoTools/README.md

 - Retrieve and display HTTP response headers from any website
 - **NEW:** Automatic favicon detection and analysis
 - **NEW:** Visual favicon display with identification results
+- **NEW in v0.5.1:** Intelligent caching system to prevent excessive requests to the same host
 - URL validation with support for localhost and IP addresses
 - Comprehensive error handling for network requests

+### Caching System (v0.5.1)
+- **Smart Caching**: Results are cached for 5 minutes per unique host to prevent excessive traffic
+- **Complete Data Storage**: Both HTTP headers and favicon data are cached together
+- **Cache Indicators**: Cached results are clearly marked with "[CACHED COPY]" and timestamp
+- **Automatic Expiration**: Cache automatically expires after 5 minutes, ensuring fresh data when needed
+- **Host-Based Keying**: Cache keys are normalized by host to handle URL variations efficiently

 ### Architecture
 - **NEW:** Refactored favicon functionality into a reusable `FaviconService` class